nrfconnect/sdk-softbank-fota/doc/provisioning.rst

 The following section refers to the APIs and procedures from the `nRF Cloud Utilities documentation`_.

-1. Make sure the required python packages are installed:
+1. Make sure that `nRF Cloud utils`_ and its required python packages are installed:

    .. code-block::

+     west config manifest.path sdk-softbank-fota
+     west update
      cd ~ncs/nrf_cloud_utils/python/modem-firmware-1.3+/
      pip install -r requirements.txt